 While editorial reports are traditionally internal documents, Mavzer suggested that journals consider making theirs public.
 She argues editorial reporting is an opportunity for journals to apply the scientific method at the publication level and give authors and readers a better window into how they operate and why.
 She also called for editorial teams to share their editorial reports with each other saying, “isolation breeds isolation,” and that journals could develop faster if they shared accumulated knowledge and could learn from each other’s mistakes and successes.

-To see all of the great sessions at the 2017 NA ISMTE conference, check out the full agenda.
 If you were at this year’s conference and had another favorite session you’d like to highlight we’d love to learn more, just share your thoughts in the comments section!